alavifazel/Articles/7_Existence_and_uniqueness_of_first_order_ODEs/7_Existence_and_uniqueness_of_first_order_ODEs.md

 Is a Lipschitz function but it is not differentiable at $x = 0$.

 ## Banach fixed-point theorem
-Before stating this theorem, we first should know what a *fixed-point* and *contraction mapping* is.
+Before stating this theorem, we first should know what a *fixed-point* and *contraction mapping* are.

 ### Fixed-point
 The number $c$ is called a **fixed-point** of function $f$ if we have $f(c) = c$.